allemanfredi/lens-protocol-promote-module/README.md

 # promote-module (in progress)

-This Lens Protocol module allows you to create a Transparent Promotion system in which the post creator can add a reward for those who mirror (or comment) it.
+This Lens Protocol module allows you to create a Transparent Promotion system in which the post creator can add a reward for who (ex: influencers) mirror it.
-Moreover it will specify one or more profiles (ex: influencers) that in case of mirroring (or commenting) it, they will receive a reward.

 &nbsp;